f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - Compile with [SerialDV](https://github.com/f4exb/serialDV) support Please refer to this project Readme.md to compile and install SerialDV.
 If you install it in a custom location say `/opt/install/serialdv` you will need to add these defines to the cmake command: `-DLIBSERIALDV_INCLUDE_DIR=/opt/install/serialdv/include/serialdv -DLIBSERIALDV_LIBRARY=/opt/install/serialdv/lib/libserialdv.so`
   - Enable DV serial devices in your system by checking the option in the Preferences menu.
 YOu will need to enable the DV serial devices each time you start SDRangel.

-Please note that such serial devices work with a serial interface at 400 kb.
-While this seems large for a serial interface this limits the throughput and hence the capability of decoding several channels in parallel.
-The software can enqueue requests over many devices so the more you have the more channels you can decode in parallel.
-Note also that a channel that does not output voice frames will not require a device for decoding so only channels that receive voice frames at any one time will require a DV serial device.
+Although such serial devices work with a serial interface at 400 kb in practice maybe for other reasons they are capable of handling only one conversation at a time.
+The software will allocate the device dynamically to a conversation with an inactivity timeout of 500ms.
+In practice you will have to have as many devices connected to your system as the number of conversations you would like to be handled in parallel.

-Note also that this is not supported in Windows.
+Note also that this is not supported in Windows because of trouble with COM port support (contributors welcome!).

+Altermatively you can use software decoding with Mbelib.
+Possible copyright issues apart (see next) the audio quality with the DVSI AMBE chip is much better.

 <h2>Mbelib support</h2>